 Place the sliced cinnamon rolls into the baking pan (I used an 11-inch skillet).
 If you want to enjoy the funfetti buns for breakfast, cover the skillet with plastic wrap and let sit in the fridge overnight for 8-12 hours before baking.

-If you want to enjoy the cinnamon rolls the same day, cover them and let rise for at least 30 minutes- 1 hour in a warm place before baking.
+If you want to enjoy the rainbow cinnamon rolls the same day, cover them and let them rise for at least 30 minutes- 1 hour in a warm place before baking.

 Once the second rise has finished, preheat the oven to 350F and bake those buns for 35-40 minutes until cooked through.